 It’s rare for any divorce to take longer than a year (with the exception of some celebrity divorces), but that doesn’t mean your ex won’t continue to drag you back to court.
 If you are divorcing a narcissist or a partner who has a personality disorder, be prepared for a long fight.
 She won’t give up just because the judge has made a ruling.
 Your ex may work with a NJ family law attorney to file one or more post-decree motions, a type of motion that can be used to contest a court order.
 If you have kids together, she has even more options for taking you to court.
 Your ex may request a custody modification, claiming you are an unfit parent or even turning your kids against you.

-Efficient Yet Affordable Divorces
+Efficient Yet Affordable Divorces in New Jersey

 It’s important not to rush your divorce, but that doesn’t mean it has to drag on.
 An experienced Divorce Attorney for Men will help you resolve things efficiently and professionally.
 The Micklin Law Group’s family law New Jersey divorce lawyers are well-versed in all NJ divorce law.
 We use our decades of experience to help our clients achieve a timely conclusion to their divorce while still ensuring they get what they deserve.
 If you need to end your marriage quickly, contact our team.